 Matt Karsten calls himself the Expert Vagabond–and for good reason!
-After leaving his full-time job to pursue adventure travel writing and photography, Matt has certainly made a name for himself.
-In our interview today, Matt talks about how he’s keeping up his blog, how he is able to pursue his vagabonding lifestyle, and offers some tips for beginning travel writers and photographers.
-Make sure to check out his blog here!
+After leaving his full-time job to pursue adventure travel writing and photography, Matt has built up a big audience and made a name for himself while traveling the world in search of new adventures.
+Check out his blog here!

 How did you initially get interested in the travel blogging industry?

-It all started when I read the book “Vagabonding” by Rolf Potts, recommended to me by a good friend who was traveling through Southeast Asia.
-That soon led me to travel blogs like Everything-Everywhere, Notes From the Road, and Bacon Is Magic.
-These gave me inspiration before I left on my own long-term journey.
-With a background in web-design and photography, I decided to create a blog to share travel experiences with friends, family, and anyone else who stumbled upon it.
+It all started when I read the book Vagabonding by Rolf Potts, recommended to me by a friend who was traveling through Southeast Asia.
+Soon I was reading travel blogs like Everything-Everywhere, Notes From the Road, and Bacon Is Magic, dreaming about long-term travel.
+With a background in web design and photography, I decided to create my own travel blog to share experiences with friends, family, and anyone else who wanted to read about my backpacking adventures.

 What was your first “big step” in terms of getting your start?

 After a year of budget backpacking and blogging my way through Mexico and Central America, I began receiving advertising requests and sold some of my photography.
 Soon I was invited on a press trip to help promote a destination.
 It just snowballed from there.
 I realized that I could actually do this for a living if I worked hard enough, and took it more seriously.